kstephens/ss/README.md

 ## Eval-By-Reference

-The ss_eval() evaluator function evaluates expressions by reference -- the evaluator is given the address of a expression value location.
+The ss_eval() function evaluates expressions by reference -- the evaluator is given the address of a expression value location.
-The evaluator can choose to rewrite the expression value based on multiple rewrite mechanisms.
+The evaluator can choose to rewrite the expression value using multiple rewrite mechanisms depending on the type of the expression and the current context.
 Rewriting is lazy -- expressions are rewritten only when they are evaluated.
+Rewriting improves evaluation performance and reduces memory by compressing long pair chains into efficent semantic objects.
+The tagged representations are enumerated in the evaluator in a C switch statement.

 ## Rewrite Mechanisms